 The Respondent then has 7 days from receipt of the papers in which to complete the form of acknowledgement, confirming receipt of the divorce papers.
 If (s)he does not do so, then it may be necessary to arrange for a further set of papers to be issued so that the Respondent can be personally served by an enquiry agent, process server or the court bailiff.

 Upon receipt of a copy of the acknowledgement of service, the next step is to prepare a statement in support of the petition and to make a formal request for the judge to consider the evidence.
-The statement is a standard form and after it has been completed and sworn is then sent to the court.
+The statement is in standard form and after it has been completed and signed it is then sent to the court.
 It is at this stage that the judge then gives formal consideration to the papers and the evidence.
 The judge will decide firstly if he satisfied with the evidence, and secondly whether he is satisfied with the arrangements for the children.
-If satisfied, he will issue his certificate of entitlement to a decree and certificate of satisfaction with the children's arrangements.
+If satisfied, he will issue his certificate of entitlement to a decree and certificate of satisfaction with the children’s arrangements.
 If he is not satisfied, he may call for further evidence or for more information.
-The judge will also make a preliminary decision on whether you are entitled to an order for costs.
-With the judge's certificate of entitlement, the court will set a date for the pronouncement of the decree nisi.
+The judge will also make a preliminary decision on whether the Petitioner is entitled to an order for costs.
+With the judge’s certificate of entitlement, the court will set a date for the pronouncement of the decree nisi.
 It is not necessary to attend court for the pronouncement of the decree, which is an informal hearing in an open court and comprises the judge reading a list of the names of the cases where a decree is being pronounced.
 Open court means exactly that, anyone can attend if they wish.

 Following the pronouncement of the decree nisi, the orders are sent out by post to both parties and/or their solicitors.

 If you are the Petitioner, six weeks after the pronouncement of the decree nisi, you can apply for the divorce to be made final with a decree absolute.
 This is a separate application attracting a fee.